Kei-Luna/LunaGC_4.6.0/README.md

 - Some inventory stuff
 - Weapon refinement
 - Registration in-game using the box when logging in for first time (use console to make account instead)
-- Activating constellations (not to be confused with `setConst` command)
 ### Even more